 He was admitted a Fellow of the Academy of Medicine of Singapore in 1996.
 Dr Leong has published widely in many peer-reviewed journals and participated in many international conferences.
-He is presently practicing as a Consultant Nephrologist at Gleneagles Hospital, Singapore, and continues to serve as a Visiting Consultant at Tan Tock Seng Hospital.
-He is also the Physician-in-charge of many dialysis centers in Singapore.
+He is presently practising as a Consultant Nephrologist at Gleneagles Hospital, Singapore, and continues to serve as a Visiting Consultant at Tan Tock Seng Hospital.
+He is also the Physician-in-charge of many dialysis centres in Singapore.

 Hope For The Future

 During the course of their work, they saw many cancer patients who needed stem cell transplants but were frustrated that the option was not always available.
 Thus, they decided that cord blood banking would provide a form of biological insurance for patients with cancer.
 They started StemCord in 2002 with the commitment to provide an affordable, professional and reliable service to help people know more about stem cells and give them the opportunity to bank for future generations.